-Electric radiant heating can be installed quickly and easily under any hardwood floor.
-For hardwood floors, WarmlyYours recommends that our TempZone™ Floor Heating Cable is installed with fixing strips..
+When choosing a system for heated hardwood floors there are a few considerations that will help make the project a success.
+Selecting wood flooring that will be the most compatible with radiant heating will help ensure many years of comfortable enjoyment of your home.TempZone™ Floor Heating Cable is installed with fixing strips.
 The instructions for installation are straightforward, but there is also 24/7 technical support available if you need more assistance.
 Thin wood sleepers are laid down on the subfloor to create channels for laying out the heating cable and fixing strips, which are then embedded in self-leveling cement.
 The wood flooring is then nailed into the sleepers to complete the job.

 Most wood flooring manufacturers recommend that the heated wood floor temperature be maintained between 80 to 85 degrees.
 This provides a warmer surface than an unheated floor, even in a well-heated house, but it is not so warm that it would feel hot to the touch.